Innovation Act for Industry-Academia Collaboration and Talent Cultivation in National Key Fields

 When, because of scientific research needs, a researcher at a key research institute must use technology as investment equity or take up a concurrent position, the matter shall be handled in accordance with the provisions of Paragraph 4 and Paragraph 5 of Article 17 of the Fundamental Science and Technology Act.

-When key research institute personnel handle matters referred to in Article 5, apart from the use of technology as investment equity or the taking up a concurrent position because of referred to in the preceding paragraph, the scope of other concurrent posts, duties and compliance matters shall be subject to personnel regulations drawn up by the key research institute.
-After the regulations have been deliberated on and approved by the management committee a copy of the regulations shall be submitted to the supervisory committee for future reference.
-These regulations are not subject to the provisions of Article 34 of the Act Governing the Appointment of Educators, or the provisions of Article 13, Paragraph 1 and Paragraph 2, and Article 14 of the Civil Servant Service Act.
+When key research institute personnel handle matters referred to in Article 5, apart from the use of technology as investment equity or the taking up a concurrent position because of referred to in the preceding paragraph, the scope of other concurrent posts, duties and matters to be observed shall be subject to personnel regulations drawn up by the key research institute.
+The said regulations shall be submitted to the supervisory committee for reference upon deliberation and approval by the management committee.
+These regulations shall not be subject to the restrictions stipulated in Article 34 of the Act Governing the Appointment of Educators, Paragraph 1 and Paragraph 2 of Article 13, and Article 14 of the Public Functionary Service Act.

 Article 34

-A key research institute undertaking the matters referred to in Article 5 shall draw up personnel regulations regarding the associated employee age limits for appointing a professor or assistant professor who has an international academic reputation or an understanding and mastery of international cutting-edge core technology and also has experience leading an academic or research team to the staff, and a copy of the regulations shall be submitted to the supervisory committee for future reference after being deliberated on and approved by the management committee, and these matters are not subject to the provisions of Article 33 of the Act Governing the Appointment of Educators that stipulate age limits beyond which a person is not permitted to be employed as a full time educator.
-However, it is not permitted to employ a person who is aged or who will turn 70 years old in the current semester.
+A key research institute undertaking the matters referred to in Article 5 shall draw up personnel regulations regarding the associated employee age limits for appointing a professor or assistant professor included in the staffing headcount who has an international academic reputation or an understanding and mastery of international cutting-edge core technology and also has experience leading an academic or research team.
+The said regulations shall be submitted to the supervisory committee for reference after being deliberated on and approved by the management committee.
+These regulations shall not be subject to the provisions of Article 33 of the Act Governing the Appointment of Educators that stipulate age limits beyond which a person shall not be employed as a full time educator.
+However, individuals over age 70 during the semester of appointment may not be employed.

 Article 35

-In accordance with the provisions of the Teachers’ Act and of related legislation, reviews of the qualifications of teachers on the staff of a key research institute shall be undertaken using teacher review committee review procedures and handled in accordance with the following provisions:
+In accordance with the provisions of the Teachers’ Act and of related legislation, reviews of the qualifications of teachers in the staffing headcount of a key research institute shall be undertaken through review procedures of the teacher review committee and handled in accordance with the following provisions:

 When the provisions of the Teachers’ Act require a national university to report the qualifications of a teacher on the staff of a key research institute to the competent authority to review them, the key research institute shall report the teacher’s qualifications to the competent authority for review.

-The key research institute shall draw up personnel regulations governing procedures for reviews of teachers’ qualifications, and a copy of the regulations shall be submitted to the supervisory committee for future reference after being deliberated on and approved by the management committee.
+The key research institute shall draw up personnel regulations governing procedures for reviews of teachers’ qualifications.
+The said regulations shall be submitted to the supervisory committee for reference after being deliberated on and approved by the management committee.

 Article 36

-Teachers on the staff of a key research institute may request secondment to a profit-seeking enterprise or corporation to work in a position related to their area of teaching or research expertise.
-The key research institute shall draw up personnel regulations governing secondments, and a copy of the regulations shall be submitted to the supervisory committee for future reference after being deliberated on and approved by the management committee.
+Teachers in the staffing headcount of a key research institute may request secondment to a profit-seeking enterprise or corporation to work in a position related to their area of teaching or research expertise.
+The key research institute shall draw up personnel regulations governing secondments, and submit them to the supervisory committee for reference after being deliberated on and approved by the management committee.

 Article 37

-In accordance with the provisions of the Teachers’ Act, the suspension, dismissal, non-renewal of employment, and dismissal with severance pay of teachers on the staff of a key research institute shall be undertaken using teacher review committee review procedures and handled in accordance with the following provisions
+In accordance with the provisions of the Teachers’ Act, the suspension, dismissal, non-renewal of employment, and dismissal with severance pay of teachers in the staffing headcount of a key research institute shall be undertaken through review procedures of the teacher review committee and handled in accordance with the following provisions:

-If the suspension, dismissal, non-renewal of employment, and dismissal with severance pay of a teacher on the staff of a key research institute, is a matter that the competent authority must report to the competent authority and obtain its approval in accordance with the provisions of the Teachers’ Act, the key research institute shall report the matter to the competent authority for approval.
+The suspension, dismissal, non-renewal of employment, and dismissal with severance pay of teachers in the staffing headcount of a key research institute that require approval by the competent authority in accordance with the Teachers' Act shall be submitted by the said institute to the competent authority for approval.

 Article 38